-During the years 1996-2006, a number of 368 solar proton enhancements in the energy range of >10 MeV, 178 SPEs having energy >100 MeV and finally only 15 of these events were recorded by Neutron Monitors having cut-off energy \approx 500 MeV known as GLEs.
-The time distributions of SPE rate in these three energy channels during the last solar cycle are presented in Fig. 1.
-As it can be seen solar proton enhancements in almost all energies follows well the 11-solar cycle variation.
-The maximum rate in all cases is appeared in the years 2000 and 2001 that is the maximum solar cycle phase.
-The great number of SPEs during the declining phase of this cycle is also considered.
+During the years 1996-2006, a number of 368 solar proton enhancements occurred in the energy range of >10 MeV, 178 SPEs having energy >100 MeV and finally only 15 of these events were recorded by Neutron Monitors having cut-off energy $\approx$ 500 MeV known as GLEs.
+The time distributions of the SPE rate in these three energy channels during the last solar cycle are presented in Fig. 1.
+As it can be seen, the frequency of solar proton enhancements in almost all energies follows well the 11-solar cycle variation.
+The maximum rate in all cases appears in the years 2000 and 2001 that is the maximum solar cycle phase.
+The number of SPEs during the declining phase of this cycle is also considered.

-Coronal mass ejections data were taken from the Large Angle and Spectrometric Coronograph (LASCO) having three telescopes C1, C2 and C3 on board the Solar and Heliospheric Observatory (SOHO) mission (http://cdaw.gsfc.nasa.gov/CME_list).
-However, in our analysis only C2 and C3 data were used for uniformity, as C1 was disable from June 1998.
-The existed data gaps were taken into account in our calculations.
+Coronal mass ejection data were taken from the Large Angle and Spectrometric Coronograph (LASCO) having three telescopes C1, C2 and C3 on board the Solar and Heliospheric Observatory (SOHO) mission (http:// cdaw.gsfc.nasa.gov/CME list).
+However, in our analysis only C2 and C3 data for unity reasons were used, because C1 was disabled since June 1998.
+The existing data gaps were taken into account in our calculations.
 A total number of 11622 CMEs were selected and the time distribution on a daily basis for the time span 1996-2006 is given in Fig. 2 (upper left panel).
+Note that the CME rate increased from less than one per day during solar minimum in 1996 to slightly more than 4.5 ones per day in the year 2002.
+The mean number of CMEs rate during the declining phase is more than 2.5 CMEs per day, while in 2005 it was three CMEs per day.
+The year 2005 is characterized by many extreme events as those of January 2005, July 2005, August-September 2005 (Mavromichalaki et al., 2005;